19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Crafting Magic Items.md

 The two most common magic items are "Scrolls" and Potions.
 They are both single use items.

-A "Scroll" is any trinket grants a PC the ability to use an [Action](../../Game%20Procedures/Core%20Procedures/Action.md) to cast a spell once without needing know it.
+A "Scroll" is any trinket grants a PC the ability to use an [Action](../../Game%20Procedures/Core%20Procedures/Action.md) to cast a [Spell](../Spells.md) once without needing know it.
 It can also act as a [Spell Book](../Spellcasting/Spell%20Learning/Spell%20Books.md) for that spell.

-A Potion is a spell bottled up into a liquid vial.
+A Potion is a [Spell](../Spells.md) bottled up into a liquid vial.
 See [Potion Rules](Potion%20Rules.md).

-## Basic Alchemy

-PCs can do [Basic Alchemy](Basic%20Alchemy.md) at lower levels.

 ## Buying and Selling